simesy/insite/README.txt

 To install, install this module in the main Hostmaster platform.
 Remember to put it in sites/example.com/modules if you want the module to follow along when Aegir is updated.
-If everything is working, the 'insite_variable' should fill up on subsequent Aegir cron runs.
+If everything is working, the {insite_variable} table should fill up on subsequent Aegir cron runs.
 Then the search should work!

 CONSIDERATIONS: